Long COVID

 - fatigue

-It can be difficult to tell the difference between long COVID and similar conditions, such as chronic fatigue syndrome, heart or neurological problems.
-So it is important that you speak with your doctor if you experience symptoms you are concerned about.
+It can be hard to tell the difference between long COVID and similar conditions, such as lung, heart or neurological problems.
+So, it is important that you speak with your doctor if you experience symptoms you are concerned about.

 How long does long COVID last?